 - Instead, Revenue adjust the employee's tax credits and cut off points via the employee's Revenue Payroll Notification (RPN).

 - Therefore, you should ensure that you check for updated RPNs before each pay run.

-In addition, from 1st January 2018 Illness Benefit letters will no longer be delivered to the ROS Inbox.
+- In addition, since 1st January 2018, Illness Benefit letters are no longer delivered to the ROS Inbox.

-Employer pays the employee while they are out sick, employer receives the Illness Benefit payment from DEASP directly or indirectly i.e. from the employee
+Where the employer pays the employee while they are out sick, and the employer also receives the Illness Benefit payment from DEASP directly or indirectly i.e. from the employee: